anjany/verse/README.md

 2. VerSe'20: https://osf.io/t98fz/

 **Note**: The annotation format of the complete VerSe data is **NOT** identical to the one used for the MICCAI challenges.
 The OSF repositories above also point to the MICCAI version of the data and annotations.
 Nonetheless, **we recommend usage of the restructured data and annotations**

-## Citing VerSe

-If you use VerSe, we would appreciate references to the following papers.

-**Löffler M et al., A Vertebral Segmentation Dataset with Fracture Grading.
-Radiology: Artificial Intelligence, 2020.** (https://doi.org/10.1148/ryai.2020190138)

-**Sekuboyina A et al., VerSe: A Vertebrae Labelling and Segmentation Benchmark for Multi-detector CT Images, 2020.** (https://arxiv.org/abs/2001.09193)

 ## License
 The data is provided under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/), making it fully open-sourced.